Are you self-employed or running a small business, managing every aspect of your business?

 - Maintain a good customer relationship and set reasonable customer expectations.

 - Do not undertake work until your terms of business, which includes payment terms and bank details, have been signed.

-- Have a credit control system suitable for your business detailing the steps to be taken when a customer fails to pay in your usual payment terms, such as setting calendar reminders of when payment are due, a template chaser e-mail explaining that if payment isn’t received you will charge contractual/ statutory interest.
+- Have a credit control system suitable for your business detailing the steps to be taken when a customer fails to pay in your usual payment terms, such as setting calendar reminders for when payment are due, a template chaser e-mail explaining that if payment isn’t received you will charge contractual or statutory interest.